abhogal-lab/WillisWorks/README.md

 units rather than directly measured mmHg·min·100 g/mL.

 ## Territory-specific outflow pressure
-The older MAP−ICP approximation is generalized in v21j.
 A territory first receives a local ICP that may include lateral and posterior gradients.
 Venous obstruction increases local effective venous pressure.
 The downstream pressure used for flow is the larger of the two, consistent with a simplified vascular-waterfall or Starling-resistor